shuofeng666/block-cad-desktop/src-ui/ai.md

 ### 5. Export Functionality

 Supports exporting wire mesh as CSV file format.
 Implemented through the `export_wire_csv` command.

+### 6. Stacked Layers Generation

+Generates stacked layers representation for laser cutting fabrication from 3D models.
+Implemented through the `generate_stacked_layers` command.

+- Slices 3D model into horizontal layers
+- Creates extruded representations of each slice with specified material thickness
+- Automatically regenerates when the original model is transformed
+- Original model is hidden by default, with an option to show/hide
+- Exports SVG files for use with laser cutters

 ## Interactive Control System Detailed Explanation